i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 - No requirement for mixed ElGamal/ECIES tunnels
 - Layer encryption changes, for that see [Prop153]_
 - No speedups of crypto operations.
-It's assumed that ChaCha20 and AES are similar.
+It's assumed that ChaCha20 and AES are similar, even with AESNI, at least for the small data sizes in question.

 Design